meiqua/shape_based_matching/README.md

 5. one channel orientation extraction to save time, slightly faster for gray img

-6. use [MIPP](https://github.com/aff3ct/MIPP) for multiple platforms SIMD, x86 SSE AVX, arm neon, for example.
+6. use [MIPP](https://github.com/aff3ct/MIPP) for multiple platforms SIMD, for example, x86 SSE AVX, arm neon.
+   To have better performance, we have extended MIPP to uint8_t for some instructions.(Otherwise we can only use half feature points to avoid int8_t overflow)

 ## some test